MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/bank-how-setup-bank-accounts.md

 - Corrections posted in [!INCLUDE[prod_short](includes/prod_short.md)]
 - Cheques issued that have not been cashed yet
-- Supplier payments that have not been approved by the bank
+- Vendor payments that have not been approved by the bank

 From the physical account in the bank, unknown transactions that were not identified in the payment reconciliation journal arrive all the time, such as the following:

-- New supplier subscriptions
+- New vendor subscriptions
 - Customer payments without description
 - Bank interests
 - Bank Charges